nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 [↑ Back to prefix list](#5-information-fields--prefixes)

-### 5.12 Tag: `t/`
+### 5.9.4 Remark Tags: `r/`
-* Tag is an *optional* field, i.e. a contact can exist even if it does not have a tag.
+* Remark is an *optional* field, i.e. a contact can exist even if it does not have a remark.
-* The prefix for a tag is `t/`.
+* The prefix for a remark is `r/`.
-* Tag names should be alphanumeric.
+* Remark names should be alphanumeric.
-* A contact can have any number of tags assigned to it.
+* A contact can have any number of remarks assigned to it.
-* Tags are used for assigning other information to a contact, e.g. their Year of Study, Faculty, Company etc.
+* Remarks are used for assigning other information to a contact, e.g. their Year of Study, Faculty, Company etc.

 [↑ Back to prefix list](#5-information-fields--prefixes)